allmaps/allmaps/packages/annotation/README.md

 @allmaps/annotation is a JavaScript module that can generate and parse [Georeference Annotations](https://iiif.io/api/extension/georef/).

-A georeference annotation is a [Web Annotation](https://www.w3.org/TR/annotation-model/) that stores the metadata needed to [georeference](https://en.wikipedia.org/wiki/Georeferencing) a [IIIF image](https://iiif.io/api/image/3.0/).
+A Georeference Annotation is a [Web Annotation](https://www.w3.org/TR/annotation-model/) that stores the metadata needed to [georeference](https://en.wikipedia.org/wiki/Georeferencing) a [IIIF image](https://iiif.io/api/image/3.0/).

 A Georeference Annotation contains the following data:

-*   The [URI of an IIIF Image](https://iiif.io/api/image/3.0/#3-identifier), as well as its dimensions in pixels.
+- The [URI of an IIIF Image](https://iiif.io/api/image/3.0/#3-identifier), as well as its dimensions in pixels.
-*   A list of ground control points (GCPs) that define the mapping between resource coordinates and geospatial coordinates.
+- A list of ground control points (GCPs) that define the mapping between resource coordinates and geospatial coordinates.
-*   A polygonal resource mask that defines the cartographic part of the image.
+- A polygonal resource mask that defines the cartographic part of the image.

 Georeference Annotations are a core part of [Allmaps](https://allmaps.org).
 For example, [Allmaps Viewer](https://viewer.allmaps.org/#data=data%3Atext%2Fx-url%2Chttps%3A%2F%2Fraw.githubusercontent.com%2Fallmaps%2Fannotation%2Fdevelop%2Fexamples%2Fannotation.example.json) can warp maps IIIF maps in the browser, just by loading a georeference annotation.